abdul712/personality-spark/cloudflare-deployment-status.md

 2. Cloudflare automatically builds and deploys via GitHub integration
 3. NO manual `wrangler deploy` commands should be used

-## Next Steps
-1. Fix the static file serving in the Worker code
-2. Test locally before pushing
+## Fix Applied (2025-01-19)
+1. ✅ Updated wrangler.toml to use [assets] instead of deprecated [site] configuration
+2. ✅ Added ASSETS binding and not_found_handling for SPA routing
+3. ✅ Tested locally - Worker starts successfully with ASSETS binding
-3. Push to GitHub for auto-deployment
+4. ✅ Pushed to GitHub at [timestamp] for auto-deployment
-4. Wait a few minutes for deployment to complete
+5. ⏳ Waiting 3-5 minutes for Cloudflare to complete deployment
-5. Test the live site
+6. 🔄 Will test live site after deployment completes

+## Timeline
+- Issue detected: Server returning 500 error with compressed data
+- Root cause: Worker using deprecated [site] configuration
+- Fix applied: Updated to modern [assets] configuration
+- Deployment triggered: Via GitHub push (commit: 9f00b53)